 If the Cisco SCE8000 GBE platform fails, traffic flows through the optical bypass module, bypassing the Cisco SCE8000 GBE, so that traffic on the link is maintained.
 Figure 3-6 displays the optical bypass under failure conditions.

 Note In cascade configuration, installation of the optical bypass module is highly recommended.

 This optical bypass module can be added to link without altering the basic characteristics of the topology.
 The installation procedure and the actual connections are somewhat different when the optical bypass module is used.
-(See the "Optical Bypass Module Connectivity" section.)
+(See the "Optical Bypass Module Connectivity" section on page 6-5.)

-For more information about the external bypass module, see the ""Cisco SCE 8000 GBE Optical Bypass" section.
+For more information about the external bypass module, see the "Cisco SCE8000 GBE Optical Bypass" section on page 2-10.

 •Connection Mode Parameter

 •On-Failure Mode Parameter